-Winners will be selected at the May 31 Board of Governors meeting and notified shortly thereafter.
-The awards will be presented at the WSBA's Annual Awards Dinner in Seattle on September 26.
+The recipients of WSBA's 2013 awards were selected at the May 31 Board of Governors meeting.
+The awards, with the exception of those noted below, will be presented at the WSBA's Annual Awards Dinner in Seattle on September 26.

 This award is the WSBA's highest honor. and is given for a recent, singular achievement.
 It is awarded to individuals only — both lawyers and non-lawyers.